aambrioso1/c_programs/README.md

 * p2_18.c - Problem 18 with notes.
 * p2_19.c - Problem 19 with notes.
 * p2_20.c - Problem 20 with notes.

+## Notes and programs from the textbook

+* chapter_22.c - Notes and programs from Chapter 22 on Input/Output